Kang Youwei: Datong Shu

 Kang's best-known and probably most controversial work is Datong Shu (大同書).
-The title of the book derives from the name of a utopian society imagined by Confucius, but it literally means "The Book of Great Unity".
+The title of the book derives from the name of a society modeled on the period of "three dynasties" as imagined by Confucius, but it literally means "The Book of Great Unity".
 The ideas of this book appeared in his lecture notes from 1884.
 Encouraged by his students, he worked on this book for the next two decades, but it was not until his exile in India that he finished the first draft.
 The first two chapters of the book were published in Japan in the 1900s, but the book was not published in its entirety until 1935, about seven years after his death.

+Kang drew a historical theory of world order which, projected into future, outlines world unification, and combined a future unified world with his utopian ideas.
+His historical theory points to a millennia-long trend towards ever-larger empires.

+Kang also made predictions about future trends towards world unification."The trend of imperial expansions will culminate with the contest between Germany and the United States."
+The author of a more famous One World, the 1940 presidential candidate, Wendell Willkie, similarly stated that either Berlin will be capital of the world, or Washington.
+Contrary to his Western contemporaries, commented Historian Max Ostrovsky, Kang belonged to a civilization which experienced millennia-long universal unity.
+He knew how it was unified and several times reunified.
+Naturally, his theory of the world unification is more sound than the abstract ideas of the “Federation of the world” by his Western contemporary colleagues.
+Kang divided history on three basic periods — prehistory, history till the moment of unification which is still to come, and future period of One World — and designed a table on several pages of features corresponding to each period.
+His later German colleague, Karl Jaspers, independently designed three perfectly corresponding stages of history which he called prehistory, history and world or planetary history.